TheFifthRider/simply-roleplaying-webapp/docs/basics/damage_and_injuries.md

 ### Dying

-If a character suffers an injury but all of their injury boxes are marked, their accumulated injuries become life-threatening.
+If a character suffers an injury when all of their injury boxes are marked, their accumulated injuries become life-threatening.
 When your injuries get this bad, they tend to come with trauma, permanent scars, or crippled limbs.
 Mark the **dying** box on your character sheet and erase all damage you've taken so far.
 If a character who is dying suffers enough damage to take an injury, they die.

 <br/>